bennettpe/fullstack-frameworks-django-website/README.md

 ### Refactoring
 Refactoring was implemented while developing this project and I am sure there are things that can be done to streamline code even more, in an additional phase of this project.
-1. Creating dynamic product templates.
+1. Creating dynamic product templates for scalablity.
 2. Class based views
-3. Add more error validation to forms
+3. Add more detailed error validation to forms
 </details>

 <details>